 Eve grew up on a dairy farm in Tillamook, Oregon where she was involved with equestrian and dairy studies in 4-H. She obtained a BS in Political Science at the University of Oregon.
 She later worked with a D.C. law firm, before returning to the University of Oregon for law school.
 After a season with Amnesty International, she began working as criminal defense attorney in Klamath Falls.
+Eve is currently District Attorney for Klamath County.
 Her community involvement has included serving as president of the Klamath Basin Audubon Society, fundraising director for the skate park, and she served on the County Planning Commission for at least three years.
 She continues to serve on the Klamath Lake Land Trust board of directors while enjoying fishing, hunting, hiking, biking, nonfiction reading, and learning Spanish and guitar.

 Anne Wenner has lived in Klamath Falls since 1989.
 She has a B.S.
 In Natural Resources from the University of Michigan and a Masters of Science from the University of Florida.
 Her areas of expertise included exotic animal introductions and endangered species.
 She is one of the founding members of the Klamath Watershed Partnership (formerly the Klamath Basin Ecosystem Foundation) and is also on the Board of the Klamath Basin Brewing Company.
-She has been co-coordinator of the Winter Wings Festival for three years.
-She is looking forward to being on the board of the Klamath Lake Land Trust and believes that the organization fills a critical gap in conservation and restoration of lands in the Klamath Basin.
+She has been co-coordinator of the Winter Wings Festival for many years.
+She enjoys being on the board of the Klamath Lake Land Trust and believes that the organization fills a critical gap in conservation and restoration of lands in the Klamath Basin.

 Dr. Rohwer earned his PhD from the University of Missouri in 2012.
 He then went on to be the Postdoctoral Fellow for the Mizzou Advantage One Health/One Medicine Initiative at the University of Missouri, where he researched the ethics of cognitive enhancement and developed a new course on that topic.
 Dr. Rohwer specializes in philosophy of science, applied ethics, and epistemology.
 He has developed many new philosophy courses for the students at Oregon Tech—including philosophy of science courses, logic courses and courses in applied ethics.
 Dr. Rohwer is the faculty advisor for Oregon Tech’s Philosophy Club.